szabogabor91/gimlet-website/src/docs/how-to-rollback.md

 ## What does rollback do

-Rollbacks in GimletD are preforming revert commits on all gitops commits that were made later than the release that you are rolling back to.
+Rollbacks in Gimlet are preforming revert commits on all gitops commits that were made later than the release that you are rolling back to.

 With this approach you can be sure that a previous release will be applied verbatim on the cluster.
 No template re-renders, no waiting on the machinery.